-A surrealist painter, the Spanish Salvador Dali is one of the most enigmatic artists of the twentieth century.
-Known for his weird and outlandish subject matter, Dali's most famous work of art is probably The Persistence of Memory (1931), often called just "Clocks" and widely regarded as a Surrealist masterpiece.
-But what is the meaning behind Salvador Dali's painting The Persistence of Memory?
-What do all of those melted clocks mean?
+The Spanish surrealist Salvador Dali is one of the most enigmatic artists of the twentieth century.
+Known for his often strange and surreal subject matter, Dali's most famous work of art is The Persistence of Memory (1931), widely regarded as a masterpiece of Surrealism.
+What is the secret hidden meaning behind Salvador Dali's painting The Persistence of Memory and its iconic melting clocks?

-Some art scholars believe that Dali's melting clocks may symbolize Albert Einstein's groundbreaking Theory of Relativity, a new and revolutionary idea back in the culture of the 1930s.
-Through the theory of relativity, Einstein proposed a new concept of time as being relative and complex--not something fixed and easily tracked with as crude a gadget as a pocket watch.
-In Persistence of Memory, Salvador Dali shows the clocks melting away and thus losing their power and stability over the world around them.
-Through his melting clocks, Salvador Dali might be saying that simple machines like wall clocks and pocket watches are primitive, old-fashioned and even impotent in a post-Einstein world.
+Some art history scholars believe that Dali's melting clocks may symbolize Albert Einstein's groundbreaking Theory of Relativity, a new and revolutionary idea back in the 1930s.
+In his Theory of Relativity, Einstein proposed a new concept of time.
+According to Einstein’s theory, time is a relative and complex concept that cannot be tracked with such a crude, simple gadget as a clock or a pocket watch.
+In The Persistence of Memory, Dali’s clocks might be melting away because they are outmoded and losing power over the world around them.
+Limp and increasingly ineffectual, Dali's soft clocks are old-fashioned and even impotent in a post-Einstein world.

-The Persistence of Memory is perhaps the most famous Dali painting, with its iconic "melting clocks" becoming the icon of Surrealism and one of the most recognizable pieces of art of the twentieth century.
-While we cannot know for certain the true meaning, interpretation or analysis that Dali himself intended for his painting, it is likely that Dali himself recognized and developed the different shades of historical, artistic, social and autobiographical meaning encrypted into his artwork.
-The real meaning of Persistence of Memory is most likely some combination of them all.
+The Persistence of Memory is arguably Dali’s most famous painting.
+Its iconic "melting clocks" have become an icon of Surrealism and one of the most recognizable pieces of art of the twentieth century.
+While the painting's true secret meaning is uncertain, Salvador Dali most likely knowingly encrypted all of these layers of historical, psychological, artistic, social and autobiographical meaning into his mysterious, enduring work of art.
+There may be even more layers of meaning hidden in The Persistence of Memory that we haven't found yet.